 Over the past several years, cryptocurrencies have garnered global recognition and interest as being a highly volatile and speculative asset class.
 And it's not just Wall Street that's paying attention—from experienced investors to individuals just beginning their investment journey, many are wondering: Are cryptocurrencies something into which I should look?

 What's a cryptocurrency?

 A cryptocurrency is a digital asset stored on blockchain technology that serves as a type of currency or store of value.
 Unlike traditional currencies, cryptocurrencies aren't backed by major governments or developed economies.
-This decentralization means that blockchain technology validates these digital transactions without oversight or intermediaries.
+This decentralization means blockchain technology validates these digital transactions without oversight or intermediaries.
 While cryptocurrencies are generally meant to serve as a medium of exchange, much of the attention they receive is as a financial investment.

-The surging value of various cryptocurrencies—such as Bitcoin, Dogecoin, and the like—can make it tempting to invest, but consider these risks before purchasing a digital currency:
+The surging value of various cryptocurrencies—such as bitcoin, dogecoin, and the like—can make it tempting to invest, but consider these risks before purchasing a digital currency: